 To counter this railroads, particularly those which found high tractive efforts very beneficial in mountainous territory like the Great Northern, Virginian, Pennsylvania, and Norfolk & Western, needed a new locomotive that operated on AC power but could use DC traction motors to gain the best of both worlds.
 These new semi-permanently coupled units numbered 125-128 were classified as EL-2Bs by the VGN, featured a B-B+B-B + B-B+B-B wheel arrangement, were rated at 50 mph, and produced 260,000 pounds of tractive effort with a phenomenal 6,800 horsepower!
 The EL-2Bs also featured a more contemporary streamlined cab design than their utilitarian boxcab predecessors.

 Eight years later in 1958 the VGN would take delivery of its final motors; 12 Ignitron rectifiers (also from GE) designated class EL-C. Even more contemporary than the EL-2B design the EL-Cs featured the now-classic diesel road-switcher design (and accompanying cab design) with a C-C wheel arrangement (i.e., six powered axles in total).
 The EL-Cs were rated at 3,300 horsepower and delivered 98,500 pounds of tractive effort.
 For fifty years the Virginian Railway made a very profitable living hauling bituminous coal from southern WV mines to tidewater ports at Norfolk.
 In an interesting historical footnote the VGN is credited with kicking off the modern mega-merger movement when the Norfolk & Western courted the railroad in the late 1950s in hopes of purchasing it.
-After approval the company disappeared into the N&W’s system in 1959 and while its electrification was shutdown in 1961 its well-engineered main line continues to play an important role in the Norfolk Southern system today.
+After approval the company disappeared into the N&W’s system in 1959 and while its electrification was shutdown on June 30, 1962 its well-engineered main line continues to play an important role in the Norfolk Southern system today.

 Diesel Locomotive Roster